keiaa-75/xfce-notes/_posts/2025-05-12-some-nifty-niceties.markdown

 ---
 title: "Some Nifty Niceties"
-description: Your XFCE desktop is great, but let's be real.
+description: Your Xfce desktop is great, but let's be real.
 It could always use a few more fantastic apps.
 author: keiaa
 date: 2025-05-12 22:26:00 +0800
-categories: [Notes, XFCE]
+categories: [Notes, Xfce]
 tags: [xfce, linux, unix, foss, open-source, software]
 ---